featbit/featbit-docs/pages/relay-proxy/relay-proxy.md

 ## Restricting who can create and manage relay proxies

-To be able to create a Relay Proxy Configurationn, you must have the **ManageRelayProxies** and **ListRelayProxies** permissions, if you own one of the built-in policies (Owner, Administrator, Developer), you already have these permissions.
+To be able to create a Relay Proxy Configuration, you must have the **ManageRelayProxies** and **ListRelayProxies** permissions, if you own one of the built-in policies (Owner, Administrator, Developer), you already have these permissions.

 ![](../relay-proxy/assets/relay-proxy/001.webp)